ExodusMovementInterviews/exodus-hiring-code-guidelines/README.md

 _Note: naturally, this is only relevant if you're reviewing Pull Requests_

 > [!IMPORTANT]
-> GRADING (SECTION SCORE)
 >
-> - Everyone should score at least 3 points
+> Everyone should score at least 3 points in this section

 - [ ] (2) Interaction between peers (author and reviewers) is civil, timely and open to suggestions
 - [ ] (1) Does not nit-pick too much, or about things that should be covered by automated tools (like linters, formatters, etc.)